On the rate of convergence of the Difference-of-Convex Algorithm (DCA): Introduction

 In the absence of conditions like the \L{}ojasiewicz gradient inequality \eqref{Lojasiewicz}, only weaker convergence rates are known for the DCA.
 In particular, Tao and An \cite[Proposition 2]{tao1997convex} and Le Thi et al.\ \cite[Corollary 1]{LETHI2021162} have shown an $O\left(\frac{1}{\sqrt{N}} \right)$ convergence rate after $N$ iterations under suitable assumptions, as given in the next theorem. \begin{theorem}[Corollary 1 in \cite{LETHI2021162}, Proposition 2 in \cite{tao1997convex}] If $x^\infty$ is a limit point of the iteration sequence generated by the DCA, and at least one of $f_1$ and $f_2$ is strongly convex, i.e.\, for some $\mu_1, \mu_2 \ge 0$ such that $\mu_1 + \mu_2 > 0$,

 then the series $\|x^{k+1}-x^k\|$ converges, and, after $N +1$ iterations,

 and, consequently,

 \end{theorem} We will derive some variants on this $O\left(\frac{1}{\sqrt{N}} \right)$ convergence result in Corollary \ref{remark 1} and in Section \ref{sec:iterates convergence}, where we improve the constants in the $O\left(\frac{1}{\sqrt{N}} \right)$ bounds.
-We also show that this is the only improvement possible, by demonstrating an example where the DCA achieves its worst-case convergence rate from our Corollary \ref{remark 1}.
+We also show that we obtain the best possible constants, by demonstrating an example where our bound in Corollary \ref{remark 1} is tight.